aflury/flurydotorg/README.md

 Makes a flury.org.
 Just a personal domain with a little static content and some redirects and DNS stuff.

 This is a public repo because it's hosting files that say I'm good at computers and security, and I like irony.
 It looks more sensitive than it is though.
 I think.
-It probably isn't super useful to other people as-is, but it could help if you're trying to use terraform/ansible to set up personal domain hosting.
-Maybe?
-Not likely.
+It isn't super useful to other people as-is, but it could potentially help if you're trying to use terraform/ansible to set up personal domain hosting.

 ![network diagram](flurydotorg.drawio.png)